kali-linex/linex/Documentation/filesystems/ntfs.rst

 - The new driver supports execution of binaries due to mmap() now being supported.
-- The new driver supports loopback mounting of files on NTFS which is used by some Linux distributions to enable the user to run Linux from an NTFS partition by creating a large file while in Windows and then loopback mounting the file while in Linux and creating a Linux filesystem on it that is used to install Linux on it.
+- The new driver supports loopback mounting of files on NTFS which is used by some Linex distributions to enable the user to run Linex from an NTFS partition by creating a large file while in Windows and then loopback mounting the file while in Linex and creating a Linex filesystem on it that is used to install Linex on it.
 - A comparison of the two drivers using::

 	time find . -type f -exec md5sum "{}" \;